OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:2

-Jashobeam the son of Zabdiel was over the first division for the first month;
+Jashobeam, son of Zabdiel, led the first division for the first month;

 > and in his division were 24,000.